threlte/threlte/apps/docs-next/src/examples/README.md

 # Threlte Examples

-This directory houses all examples that are part of the threlte docs and the playground.
-Examples are available as part of individual module documentations (such as `/rapier/rigid-body`) or can be loaded directly into the playground (such as `/playground/rapier/rigid-body`).
+This directory houses all examples that are part of the threlte docs.
+Examples are available as part of individual module documentations (such as `/rapier/rigid-body`) or can be referenced in sections that span certain topics, such as "Loading Assets".

 ## Structure

 - **An example can only use relative modules or npm modules**, meaning there **must not** be any imports with path aliases (e.g. `$examples/Component.svelte`) or other path qualifiers.

-- Allowed file extensions are:
-	- .svelte
-		- Must be imported as a fully qualified path `import Component from './Component.svelte'`
-	- .ts
-		- Must be imported without an extension `import importName from './moduleName'`
+- An example must be contained in a directory with the name of the example.
+This directory must contain an `App.svelte` file that is the entry point to the example.

-- All relative imports are allowed (e.g. `import importName from '../utils/moduleName'` or `import importName from './directory/moduleName'`)
+- Only relative imports are allowed (e.g. `import importName from './directory/moduleName'`)

 - Svelte components can have TypeScript `<script>` blocks.
-These will be preprocessed and transpiled before being loaded into a playground.

-- TypeScript files will be transpiled before being loaded into a playground.

-- The entry point to an example must be **"App.svelte"** as all relative imports will be resolved from there.
+- The entry point to an example must be **"App.svelte"**.

 ## Example